George K. Konstantinou LLC

 The recent amendments to the Naturalization of Investors in Cyprus by Exception Scheme established the Cyprus Investment Programme (CIP) in 2018.
-The Cyprus government has formulated a citizenship scheme aimed at high net worth individuals and investors.
+The Cyprus government has formulated a citizenship scheme aimed at high-net-worth individuals and investors.

 The program grants Cyprus Citizenship by investment to successful applicants and their families in 6 months.
-Individuals seeking for the second passport have to invest €2.2 million in Cyprus economy and meet some additional criteria.
+Individuals seeking the second passport have to invest €2.2 million in Cyprus economy and meet some additional criteria.

-According to the Council of Ministers Decisions (dated 13.09.2016 and subsequent decision 21.05.2018), non-Cypriot Investors can acquire the Cyprus Citizenship by Naturalization and the Cyprus Passport for them and their families (by the exception based on the Civil Registry Laws of 2002 - 2017).
+According to the Council of Ministers Decisions (dated 13.09.2016 and subsequent decision 21.05.2018), non-Cypriot Investors can acquire Cyprus Citizenship by Naturalization and the Cyprus Passport for them and their families (by the exception based on the Civil Registry Laws of 2002 - 2017).

 The benefits of Cypriot citizenship include: